 American-Africans: Americans whose most recent generations immigrated from an African country

-The dynamic between them reveals much truth about the Westernization of what is BLM.
-First and foremost, it is not remotely the fault of African-Americans that many cannot trace back their ethnic roots to a single country.
-However, it is the further perpetuated ignorance that comes from either lack of resources, interest, or motivation to self-educate that results in appropriation.
+First and foremost, it is not remotely the fault of African-Americans that many cannot trace back their ethnic roots.
+However, it is the further perpetuated idleness to self-educate that results in appropriation.

-It is unfortunate that a sizable sector of people who say “African” culture as if such a monolithic culture even exists, are actually African.
-It is unfortunate that a mass population who promote the reduction of a continent actually belong to it.
-If you want to be accepted in communities who are directly impacted by the good and bad Africa faces, begin with the common sense that Africa is not a country, and that your allegiance to an identity should not be cultivated from whatever ‘Africa’ is in a Western imagination.
-This means not wearing a Ghanaian shirt one day, a Senegalese one the next, and simultaneously not caring about what happens in the entire region.
+It is unfortunate that many people who say “African culture” as if such a monolithic culture even exists, have African origins.
+It is unfortunate that a mass population who promote the reduction of a continent actually belong to it genealogically.
+To be accepted in communities who are directly impacted by the good and bad African countries face, begin with the common sense that Africa is not a country and that the allegiance to an identity should not be cultivated from whatever ‘Africa’ is in a Western imagination.